 The three removed sculptures, Sunrise Serenade, Metronome, and Space Needle, are on display at the ENT Center for the Arts (5225 N. Nevada Ave., Colorado Springs, Colorado) on the University of Colorado, Colorado Springs campus.
-They will be displayed until 2022.
+They will be displayed until 2034 on extended loan.

 Today a number of the kinetic sculptures still stand on the front lawn and can be viewed from the street.
 Simply try to be respectful when visiting lest more of the pieces be put in jeopardy.